mattermost/mattermost-developer-documentation/site/content/contribute/webapp/build-component.md

 This page describes how to build a new React component in the webapp.
 All new components must meet the following requirements:

-1. Be pure, meaning that all information required to render is passed in by props
+1. Is pure, meaning that all information required to render is passed in by props
-2. Have no direct store interaction.
+2. Has no direct store interaction.
 Use a container to wrap the component if needed
-3. Have component tests
+3. Has component tests
-4. Be generic and re-usable when possible
+4. Is generic and re-usable when possible
-5. Have documented props
+5. Has documented props

-These requirements will be talked about in more detail in the following sections.
+These requirements are discussed in more detail in the following sections.

 None of that makes any sense to you, or new to React and Redux?
 Then check out these links: